simon-m/simon-m.github.io/content/text_classification_multiple_feature_space.md

 And that's it.

 # Epilogue
-It turns out that using both feature spaces as input improves on using either separately.
+Using both feature spaces as input gives improved classification results as compared to using either separately.

 # References: